GioAceto/Dice-Game/README.md

 # Dice Roll Game

-A game where the user competes against the computer opponent by rolling a random dice numbers at the same time.
+A game where the user competes against the computer by rolling random dice numbers.

 ## Game Rules